Usually, allergies make people sneeze; the eyes water and itch, the nose runs, the skin itches, and rashes develop.

 Environmental factors also increase the risk of developing allergies.
 These factors include the following:

-On the other hand, exposure to various bacteria and viruses during childhood may strengthen the immune system, help the immune system learn how to respond to allergens, and thus help prevent allergies from developing.
+On the other hand, exposure to various bacteria and viruses during childhood may strengthen the immune system, help the immune system learn how to respond to allergens in a way that is not harmful, and thus help prevent allergies from developing.
 An environment that limits a child's exposure to bacteria and viruses—commonly thought of as a good thing—may make allergies more likely to develop.
 Exposure to microorganisms is limited in families with fewer children and cleaner indoor environments and by the early use of antibiotics.

 Allergens that most commonly trigger allergic reactions include